How to buy cheap perfume and aftershave

 It's a good idea to look at each site to compare prices and find the best deal.
 And, again, make sure you factor in student discount offers when deciding where to buy perfume.

-On eBay, you can find just about anything you need – with cheap designer perfume being no exception.
+On eBay, you can find just about anything you need.
+And cheap designer perfumes are no exception.

 In a similar way to the previous three retailers on this list, you can find new perfume and aftershave available for less than their RRP on eBay.
 But, an added perk of this site is that you can find fragrances for cheaper if you're willing to buy an unboxed bottle.